 Want to be a better husband?
-Well, the first step to becoming a better husband is to, well, try to be a better husband.
+Well, the first step to becoming a good husband is to, um, try to be a better husband.
 Why?
-Marriages thrive when partners play active roles in the relationship, paying mind to everything from the daily maintenance of the marriage to personal care in hopes of understanding yourself better for the other.
-In other words: It’s all about making an effort.
+Marriages thrive when both partners play active roles in the relationship, paying mind to everything from the daily maintenance of the marriage to personal care in hopes of understanding yourself better for the other.
+In other words: It’s about making an effort.
 Do the work — and stay consistent in your effort — and you’ll see improvement in your relationship.
 Want to start?
 Well, there are a number of small, nice things all of us can focus on to be happier, more present, and more attentive husbands and partners.
 Here’s a start.

 54 Things You Can to Do Be a Better Husband

 - Talk about your feelings honestly.
 When she asks you how your day is, tell her about something that made you upset or annoyed.
 Don’t just say your day was “okay,” and leave it at that.
 Respond. listen. repeat.